Lawsuit: Cop fired for not shooting armed suicidal suspect

 Ronald D. "R.J."
 Williams Jr. was killed by police on May 6, 2016.

-According Mader, in the early morning hours of that day police dispatch alerted a call from a woman who was frantic and requesting immediate help.
+According to Mader, in the early morning hours of that day police dispatch alerted a call from a woman who was frantic and requesting immediate help.

 He was less than a mile and a half from the caller's address, Mader said, and the first to arrive on the scene where Williams, 23, was standing outside the house with his hands behind his back.